Teeth Bonding in Nashville, TN

 Consultation and Shade Selection

-Your dentist examines the teeth to be bonded and discusses your cosmetic goals.
-We select a composite resin shade that matches your natural tooth color as closely as possible, ensuring the bonding blends seamlessly.
+The dentist examines the teeth to be bonded and discusses your goals.
+A composite resin shade is selected to match your natural tooth color so the bonding blends.

 Surface Preparation

-The tooth surface is lightly cleaned and a conditioning liquid is applied to help the resin bond securely.
-This minimally invasive preparation typically requires no anesthetic or drilling—it's completely painless.
+The tooth surface is cleaned and a conditioning liquid applied to help the resin bond.
+No anesthetic or drilling needed—painless.

-The tooth-colored composite resin is carefully applied to the prepared tooth surface.
-Your dentist shapes and contours it to match your natural tooth anatomy and achieve your desired appearance.
+Tooth-colored composite resin is applied to the prepared surface.
+The dentist shapes and contours it to match your natural tooth anatomy.

 Light Hardening

-A specialized blue light hardens the composite resin, bonding it securely to your tooth.
-This process takes just seconds and is completely painless.
-Multiple layers may be applied to build up the desired shape and appearance.
+A blue curing light hardens the resin, bonding it to your tooth.
+Takes seconds, painless.
+Multiple layers may be applied to build up the desired shape.

 Shaping and Polishing

-We check your bite to ensure the bonding doesn't interfere with normal chewing.
-Any necessary adjustments are made to ensure comfort and proper function.
+Your bite is checked to ensure the bonding does not interfere with chewing.
+Adjustments are made for comfort and function.

 After Treatment